-MONITORING EXERCISE INTENSITY USING RATINGS OF PERCEIVED EXERTION ou want to get fit.
+MONITORING EXERCISE INTENSITY USING PERCEIVED EXERTION

+You want to get fit.
 You want to look good.
 And you want to stay healthy.
 But how hard are you going to have to exercise to achieve those things?

-To reap the most cardiovascular benefit from your workout, it is necessary to exercise within a recommended intensity range.
-In some respects, gauging your exercise intensity can be a difficult task.
+To reap the most cardiovascular benefits from your workout, it is necessary to exercise within a recommended intensity range.
+In some respects, gauging our exercise intensity can be a difficult task.
 Heart-rate assessment is a commonly used method for monitoring exercise intensity.
 For some, however, this method can be difficult to master, particularly during exercise.
-Additionally, monitoring heart rate to manage exercise exertion is inappropriate for individuals taking certain medications that affect exercise heart rate, such as beta blockers for high blood pressure, and those with health conditions that affect heart rate, such as pregnancy.

-One of the easiest ways to monitor your exercise intensity is to use the ratings of perceived exertion (RPE) scale.
+One of the easiest ways to monitor your exercise intensity is to rate perceived exertion (RPE).
 Whether you walk, jog, bicycle, bench step, climb stairs or perform low-impact aerobics, your exercise intensity should be within a range of comfort.
 By becoming familiar with the RPE scale, you can continually assess your exercise intensity and ensure a level of exertion that is comfortable.

-Why use RPE?
+WHY USE RPE?